-- A. No person shall practice as a physician assistant in the Commonwealth of Virginia except as provided in this chapter. - B. All services rendered by a physician assistant shall be performed only in accordance with a practice agreement with one or more doctors of medicine, osteopathy, or podiatry licensed by this board to practice in the Commonwealth.
+- A. No person shall practice as a physician assistant in the Commonwealth of Virginia except as provided in this chapter. - B. Except as provided in § 54.1-2952 C of the Code of Virginia, all services rendered by a physician assistant shall be performed only in accordance with a practice agreement with one or more doctors of medicine, osteopathy, or podiatry licensed by this board to practice in the Commonwealth.